mmtk/mmtk-core/docs/team/code_review.md

 * The PR does not align with the project principles.
 * The PR does not provide value.
 * The PR brings in more downsides than value.
+* The PR has major flaws in its high-level design.

 There might be further discussion, and the reviewer may change their mind.